codacy/chart/docs/infrastructure/microk8s-quickstart.md

 Follow the instructions below to set up a MicroK8s instance from scratch, including all the necessary dependencies and configurations.

-As part of this process, Helm will be installed on the MicroK8s instance.

 ## 1. Prepare your environment

 Prepare your environment to set up the MicroK8s instance.

-You will need a machine running [Ubuntu Server 18.04 LTS](https://ubuntu.com/download/server) that:
+-   You will need a machine running [Ubuntu Server 18.04 LTS](https://ubuntu.com/download/server) that:

     -   Is correctly provisioned with the resources described for MicroK8s in the [system requirements](../requirements.md#kubernetes-or-microK8s-cluster-setup)
     -   Is able to establish a connection to the PostgreSQL instance described in the [system requirements](../requirements.md#postgresql-server-setup)

+-   Make sure that you have [Helm](https://helm.sh/docs/intro/install/) version 3.2.1 installed.

 The next steps assume that you are starting from a clean install of Ubuntu Server and require that you run commands on a local or remote command line session on the machine.